View basket (0 items $0.00)

 Perhaps this is why many people seem more relaxed and happier after a vacation at the beach!
 Of course, you can also practice yoga out in the woods or in a park on the grass—just lose the mat.

-Study with Leslie Howard and YogaUOnline: Finding Your Root: Yoga for Pelvic Floor Health.
+Study with Leslie Howard and YogaUOnline: Surprising Truths about Pelvic Floor Disorders - And How Yoga Can Help.